 SALI and the SEALNet student group continued to co-exist collaboratively: SALI professionals mentored SEALNet student leaders to implement service projects in Southeast Asia in 2005 and 2006.
 At the end of 2006, SALI and SEALNet merged into one entity – The Southeast Asian Service Leadership Network (SEALNet) – and SEALNet officially inherited the SALI’s 501(c)(3) non-profit status.

 In the next few years, we plan to expand to other campuses and further refine our practices to design and implement even better projects.
-With a stronger student network in more campuses, we hope to have projects in all ten ASEAN nations.
-In addition to implementing traditional service leadership projects, SEALNet also hopes to develop other programs such as administering service leadership fellowships for students to spend time in Southeast Asia, collecting and publishing a book on ASEAN children’s stories, and instituting an ASEAN Service Leadership Award to recognize ASEAN members who have played a critical service role in ASEAN.
+With a stronger student network in more campuses, we hope to have projects in all ten Southeast Asian nations.
+In addition to implementing traditional service leadership projects, SEALNet also hopes to develop other programs such as administering service leadership fellowships for students to spend time in Southeast Asia, collecting and publishing a book on Southeast Asian children’s stories, and instituting a Service Leadership Award to recognize Southeast Asian members who have played a critical service role in Southeast Asia.

 Since the founding of SEALNet, we have developed a model that successfully engages the college and local high school audiences.
 The SEALNet experience has transformed the lives of many SEALNet members who feel inspired to re-create the powerful SEALNet experience for others.
 After each summer, many of our members return as trip leaders for future projects.
 Our next step is to focus on continually engaging the alumni in our SEALNet community and we hope that in the near future, our alumni will provide a strong base of financial support.
 This will in turn enable SEALNet to become a self-sustaining organization to truly function as a community which nurtures service leaders who are passionate about Southeast Asia.